ahultgren/monguurl/README.md

 # Monguurl

 Automatically generate a unique and url-friendly alias/slug and store it in Mongoose.
-Assumes you have a field on which the alias is based on.
-For posts it's common to generate an alias from the title.
+For example for posts it's common to generate an alias/slug from the title.

 ## Example